simplelocalize/i18n-wizard/README.md

 ### `--openAiKey`

 OpenAI API key.
-You can get your API key [here](https://platform.openai.com/account/api-keys).
 If you don't provide the key, the CLI will take it from the `OPENAI_API_KEY` environment variable.

 ### `--openAiModel`